tezos-checker/checker/README.md

 ## Development

+Currently the team uses [Nix](https://nixos.org/) to provide all dependencies, including OCaml packages and appropriate (perhaps even patched) versions of Ligo and other necessary tools, so this is the recommended method.
+For the curious, the dependencies are listed in `shell.nix`.

 Within a `nix-shell` (the first time this might take a while, since it must fetch all dependencies), type

 * `make build-ocaml` to build and compile the ocaml code (in [./src](./src))